-A list of public hearings can be found on the Meetings page.
+A list of public hearings can be found in the Meetings section.

 Although the formal redistricting process under the Texas Constitution may remain the same, every decade sees a different, often unpredictable, path for state redistricting plans, depending on legislative, gubernatorial, Legislative Redistricting Board, and judicial action.
 The history of the redistricting process during the 1980s, 1990s, 2000s, and 2010s illustrates some of the different courses decennial redistricting can take.
 The timing and legal requirements, however, dictate that the basic process generally takes the following course, which is described in more detail in the associated sections.